kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 The controller can sends a SAR request, and then uses its own permission to perform the action.
 The main difference from impersonation is:
-1. the controller itself needs to have the permission for a certain action, while with impersonataion the controller does not need these permissions, but the permissions to `impersonate-on` certain action.
+1. the controller itself needs to have the permission for a certain action, while with impersonation the controller does not need these permissions, but the permissions to `impersonate-on` certain action.
 2. The audit log shows that controller performs the action, while with impersonatation audit log shows controller is impersonating and the target user performs the action.